 China unveils new measures to deepen reform of STAR market

-BEIJING, June 19 (Xinhua) -- China's top securities regulator on Wednesday rolled out new measures to deepen the reform of the Science and Technology Innovation Board (STAR) market to better serve sci-tech innovation and promote the development of new quality productive forces.
+BEIJING, June 19 (Xinhua) -- China's top securities regulator rolled out new measures on Wednesday to further reform its Nasdaq-style Science and Technology Innovation Board (STAR) market to better serve sci-tech innovation and promote the development of new quality productive forces.

+The measures include giving priority to the listing of enterprises making breakthroughs in new industries, new business patterns and new technologies, according to the China Securities Regulatory Commission (CSRC).

+Considering that enterprises with new quality productive forces often demand high investment and long growth cycles, and come with development uncertainties, the CSRC pledged to improve institutional inclusiveness and encourage high-quality tech firms that are yet to make profits to list on the STAR market.

 Photos